 No, Bobby was there to get in touch with himself.
 Literally.

 He unfocused his eyes.
 Several years working against the Time Police had given him the skills to reach into the void.
-He’d never been to the White Room, but he knew how to use it.
 The space around him was an enormous white expanse, but if he let himself see them, he perceived subtle shifts in the white, like drifts of snow on an ice-covered lake.

 He reached into the void and drew through time.
 A scene swirled into focus.